Signs You’re Not In Love Anymore, As Told By People Who Know What It Feels Like

 Whenever I was able to smile thinking about them.
 Like, when I don't cringe at a memory, but I can appreciate it for what it is.

 — Sarah, 25

-She knew when everything he did annoyed her.
+They knew when everything they did annoyed them.

 Everything he did that used to be charming started to annoy me — from the way he sang everything to the way he'd drum on his steering wheel in the car, things I used to find endearing and quirky turned into annoyances.
 I was always assuming the worst of him and didn't know why.
 I thought he'd changed, but I think I'd just fallen out of love.

 They knew when he had no desire to be intimate.

 One of the bigger feelings for me has always been when I no longer feel intimate toward the person.
 If I don't want to have sex and passion with a person anymore, I think it shows my lack of interest

 — Jim*, 30

 They knew when they started liking someone else.

 — Kait, 25